On a recent ECHO survey, one student said, “No one’s racist at this school.”

 Fifty years later, minorities still feel as if they’re targeted based on their skin tone.
 The only difference now is racism is unacceptable, but still blatant.

-About racism in the school, freshman Carlos Byrd, a Hispanic student said, “Most of it was during election season with many students asking, for example, ‘Did you have to climb over the wall to get to school today’ or shouting ‘get deported’ in my face.
+About racism in school, freshman Carlos Byrd, a Hispanic student said about his experience at Hixson Middle School, “Most of it was during election season with many students asking, for example, ‘Did you have to climb over the wall to get to school today’ or shouting ‘get deported’ in my face.
 Although this has died down, it still happens occasionally.”

 “It makes me feel furious, but I neither want to get in trouble for lashing back or to stoop to their level by insulting them back.
 I just tried to bottle it up until I found something that I could take it out on.
 I had trouble actually paying attention in class because of this,” Byrd said.